abhijit5893/Keysigh_ML/README.md

     pip install -r requirements.txt

-Once installed, to run the program , navigate into your src directory and execute
+Once installed, to run the program , navigate into your src directory (cd src) and execute

     flask run